NETSetup flash-mikrotik command flashes a stock MikroTik device into a single-box router

 File Role

 Entry point.
-Holds Cocona registration, Run orchestrator, and every helper (ApplyDefaults, DecideDeviceIp, ListEthernetAdapters, IsPhysicalEthernet, SelectAdapter, SetStaticIpForFactoryRoute, RevertNicToDhcp, ProbeWithRetries, Countdown, UploadRsc, ResetWithRsc, ContainsPuttyError, StripNetbaseMacNoise, ExtractCommandOutcome, ExitWithAuthHint).
+Holds Cocona registration, Run orchestrator, and every helper (ApplyDefaults, DecideDeviceIp, ListEthernetAdapters, IsPhysicalEthernet, SelectAdapter, SetStaticIpForFactoryRoute, RevertNicToDhcp, OnProcessExitRevertNic, ProbeWithRetries, Countdown, UploadRsc, PscpSftpUpload, ResetWithRsc, VerifyPostFlashAlive, DefaultPingProbe, ContainsPuttyError, StripNetbaseMacNoise, ExtractCommandOutcome, ExitWithAuthHint).

 src/NETSetup/Helpers/MikrotikRscBuilder.cs